nicojanssens/udp-hole-puncher-js/README.md

 ## Features
 - no rendez-vous server lock in
 - verifies if bidirectional communication is possible
-- can be browserified (to be used in chrome apps)
+- can be browserified (to be used in chrome and cordova apps)

 ## Install
 ```